LaylaSouthcombe/A1Habits/README.md

 # Purpose of the App

-Atomic Habits is our LAP 2 Project.
-It is a habit it tracter app with the following functionalioty for users:
+Atomic Addicts is our LAP 2 Project.
+This app is for tracking, managing and cultivating habits.
+In-built are five key habits for you to choose from: `Sleeping, Exercise, Water Intake, Smoking, Savings`

+It has the following functionalioty for users:

 - Users should be able to login
 - Users should be able to choose a habit they want to track (e.g water, exercise, 8 hours of sleep) and choose the frequency at which they want to track the habit